WillardDev/Data-Prep-Analysis/README.md

 Paper for citation: [Summarizing CPU and GPU Design Trends with Product Data](https://arxiv.org/abs/1911.11313)

 Note that the authors prohibit resharing the dataset, we have a simple summary.
-You can easily download the full dataset at the bottom of: <https://chip-dataset.vercel.app/>
+You can easily download the latest full dataset at the bottom of: <https://chip-dataset.vercel.app/>

+If the data downloaded from the above website has inconsitencies with what is required to answer the below questions, feel free to use the data provided in this starter folder.

 # your task